Post-9/11 GI Bill® (Chapter 33)

 This program is available to certain veterans who have a service-connected disability of 20 percent or greater.
 Although the date of entry to active service is not considered, students should use this benefit within twelve years of the date of discharge.
 Eligibility is determined on a case-by-case basis.

 A child or spouse of a service-connected deceased or 100-percent-permanently disabled veteran may be eligible for VA educational assistance.
 The marital status of a dependent child is not a factor in determining eligibility.
-Benefits may be used until the dependent has reached the age of twenty-six or for eight years from the date that eligibility is determined, whichever is late
+Benefits may be used until the dependent has reached the age of twenty-six or for eight years from the date that eligibility is determined, whichever is later.

 Yellow Ribbon Program